microsoft/ADBench/docs/cpp/Modules.md

 	add_subdirectory ("YourModule")
 	```
 3. For each objective create a class implementing ITest<TInput,TOuput> interface where T is an objective type (GMM, BA etc.). *TInput* and *TOutput* are input and output types specific for an objective.
 Their definitions are stored in the "../../shared/TData.h" file relatively to the directory of your module.
+	 - virtual void prepare(TInput&& input) - should load input struct into module memory
+	 -  virtual  void  calculate_objective(int times) - should cyclically compute objective for *times* times
+	 - virtual  void  calculate_jacobian(int times)  - should cyclically compute derivatives of an objective function for *times* times
+	 - virtual TOutput output() - should return results of calculation via struct of TOutput  type

 4. For each class add an exported factory function just below class implementation as follows:
 	```
 	extern "C" DLL_PUBLIC ITest<TInput, TOutput>* get_T_test()